theupshift/chrdev/about.md

 - [justchart](https://github.com/christian-fei/justchart) - display any json as a chart
 - [open-weather-map-cli](https://github.com/christian-fei/open-weather-map-cli) - CLI for weather

-And other  projects, most of the code can be found on my [github profile](https://github.com/christian-fei)

-And I read a lot, here all [my full pocket reading history](/pocket/)

-## projects

-Coding all kinds of tech fields that bring value to me, read IoT, Crypto, Bots, Apps, CLI utilities, Automation of all kinds.
+---

-Regarding crypto, I launched [cryptosheet.cc](https://cryptosheet.cc/) in the summer of 2018 to satisfy my need to have all my balances and transactions on various crypto exchanges and wallet providers, in one single place: namely a spreadsheet.
+Regarding crypto, I launched [cryptosheet.cc](https://cryptosheet.cc/) in the summer of 2018 to satisfy my need to have all my balances and transactions on different crypto exchanges and wallet providers, in one single place: namely a spreadsheet.

-In the field of IoT I made a watering system with a raspberry pi, camera, temperature and moisture sensors. the communication is handled via telegram. with the help of a bot I can water, request a snapshot or video of the garden and a timelapse of the past days.

 [cryptosheet.cc](https://cryptosheet.cc/) was a web application that wrote all your transactions and account details on a google spreadsheet.
 Supported exchanges were Coinbase, Coinbase Pro (formerly GDAX), Binance, Gatehub Wallet, IOTA Token, Ripple Wallet.